jseuffert90/map_processing/README.md

 equidistant, equipolar equidistant, (partially) perspective

 Hereinafter, scripts providing a main function are introduced:
+- `calc_error_metrics.py`:
+  This script calculates MAE and RMSE of multiple error maps for regions in which all maps are valid.
 - `det_depth_from_point_corresp.py`:
   This script opens a GUI and allows to manually select point correspondences to manually retrieve the depth of a pixel.
 - `map_converter.py`: